 Litigation & Dispute Resolution

-- Honored by the Maine Supreme Judicial Court’s Katahdin Counsel Recognition Program for pro bono work, 2013, 2014
+- Maine Supreme Judicial Court’s Katahdin Counsel Recognition Program for pro bono work – 2013, 2014

-- Sumner T. Bernstein Pro Bono Award, Bernstein Shur, 2013
+- Bernstein Shur, Sumner T. Bernstein Pro Bono Award – 2013

 Here’s why you’ll enjoy working with him.

-Eben is an aggressive, thorough litigator who practices in both the Litigation & Dispute Resolution and Technology, Outsourcing & Data Security practice groups.
-He has argued numerous cases in state and federal court, including both bench and jury trials, and has participated in various administrative hearings and alternative dispute resolution (ADR) proceedings.
-Eben understands the importance of finding practical solutions to clients’ legal problems and adding value at every opportunity.
-He knows that the best result is often obtained by avoiding the courtroom altogether, but is ready to fight when the circumstances dictate.
+Eben understands the importance of finding practical solutions to legal problems and adding value at every opportunity.
+He knows that the best result is often obtained by avoiding disputes in the first instance, but is ready to litigate when the circumstances dictate.

 But that’s not all.
 Eben’s also very experienced in:

 - Energy and regulatory issues, commercial litigation, property tax issues, real-estate litigation, rental property issue, professional negligence, and general civil litigation.

 - Went to French law school for a year, earning a Master I degree in Droit des Affaires (Commercial Law)